One year on - backing Birmingham's refuse workers

 We believe that the whole trade union movement is behind the Birmingham bin workers, striking back against £8,000 a year pay cuts.
 We also think the vast majority of Labour party members are on their side.
 Trade union branches can send messages of solidarity and can donate to the strike fund.
 Loads of trade union branches doing this helps strengthen the resolve of our members and isolates the council leadership and the government commissioners.

-And masses of Labour party members speaking up on the side of these striking workers can put the council leadership and deputy prime minister Angela Rayner under real pressure to negotiate a deal that is fair by Birmingham’s workers and residents.
+And masses of Labour party members speaking up on the side of these striking workers can put the council leadership under real pressure to negotiate a deal that is fair by Birmingham’s workers and residents.

 Download a model motion for your branch here [PDF version] (or Word version) and please tell us when you pass the motion by emailing the team.